-If you do any search on Google about places to visit in Houston, NASA Space Centre tops the list every time.
+If you do any search on Google about places to visit in Houston, NASA Space Center tops the list every time.
 It’s a huge space center located towards the south of Houston.
 You can spend one complete day there.
-Going through the simulated space rides, space shows, actual behind the scenes shows of live satellites and their control rooms.
+Going through the simulated space rides, space shows, actual behind the scenes show of live satellites and their control rooms.
 A walk inside the actual space shuttle, models of space shuttles.
 Looking at stones brought from the moon, playing games that give a feel of being in the outer space.

 NASA Space Center, Houston

 There is a tram tour to the live Johnson’s space center, where they take you around the facility.
 And show the actual equipment that is used for Astronauts training, showing the collaboration between various nations participating in the space missions.
 A tram takes you around the facility.
-You get to see the components of the space ship, the rocket launcher.
+You get to see the components of the spaceship, the rocket launcher.
 Though there are tour guides to show things around to you, you hardly get anything out of them.
 As they tell you everything with the blankest face possible and with such a heavy accent that you hardly understand anything.
-Towards the end of tram tour, there is a live rocket that you get to see.
+Towards the end of the tram tour, there is a live rocket that you get to see.
 You have to see it believe how huge it is.

 So rather than designing a robot and then remodeling all the other equipment, they modeled the robot on a human hand.
 This also gives the flexibility to handle the equipment by both humans and robots.
-This was the most informative section in the whole visit.
+This was the most informative section of the whole visit.

 There are lots of places where you can get your pictures clicked as astronauts, in space suits, in various space shuttles.
-There are small games for kids to feel and learn about the outer space.
-I am sure it definitely would generate good interest amongst kids and would contribute in motivating or inspiring the future spacewalkers.
+There are small games for kids to feel and learn about outer space.
+I am sure it definitely would generate good interest amongst kids and would contribute to motivating or inspiring the future spacewalkers.
 There was another film showing the first landing on the moon, the rover being driven on the moon and the press coverage of the event then.